Rational cohomology of toric diagrams: Introduction

 \end{theoremM}

-Theorem~\ref{thmm:1} (see Theorem~\ref{thm:orbss} below) is known and was proved by different arguments in~\cite{da-78} (with~$\C$ coefficients) and~\cite{to-14}.
+Theorem~\ref{thmm:1} (see Theorem~\ref{thm:toricmain} below) is known and was proved by different arguments in~\cite{da-78} (with~$\C$ coefficients) and~\cite{to-14}.
 (In~\cite{fr-06} the orbit spectral sequence collapse was obtained over any commutative unital ring for any nonsingular toric variety.)
-A slightly more general result holds for the spectral sequence induced by the coskeletal filtration on~$C$ for any toric diagram over~$C$, provided that~$C^{op}$ is a homology manifold (see Theorem~\ref{thm:orbss}).
-This filtration coincides with the orbit filtration for any \textit{strongly reduced}~$T$-diagram (i.e.~$\dim D(c)=k-\rk c$ holds for every~$c\in C$), see Section~\ref{sec:tfac}.
-The proof of Theorem~\ref{thmm:1} relies on the Poincar\'e-Lefschetz type duality for sheaf cohomology using the \textit{Zeeman-McCrory spectral sequence} (ZMSS, for short) collapse (e.g. see~\cite{ay-17, ch-23}).
+More generally, the spectral sequence induced by the coskeletal filtration for any toric diagram over any CW poset~$\Pp$ abuts at its second page (see Theorem~\ref{thm:orbss}).
+This filtration coincides with the orbit filtration for any \textit{strongly reduced}~$T$-diagram~$D$ (i.e.~$\dim D(p)=\rk T-\rk p$ holds for every~$p\in \Pp$), see~\S\ref{sec:tfac}.

+A~$T$-action on~$X$ is called \textit{Cohen-Macaulay}~\cite{go-to-10,fr-pu-11} if the respective Atiyah-Bredon-Franz-Puppe sequence is exact in all terms of degree strictly greater than the least dimension of a~$T$-orbit in~$X$.
+By definition~\cite{go-ko-mc-98}, a~$T$-space is \textit{equivariantly formal} over~$\Q$ if the cohomological Serre spectral sequence (with~$\Q$ coefficients) of the corresponding Borel fibration abuts at its second page.
+If there is at least one fixed point in a~$T$-space~$X$ then the action is Cohen-Macaulay iff $X$ is equivariantly formal (over~$\Q$).
+Given a~$T$-diagram~$D$, the Borel fibration of~$\hoc D$ takes form~$\hoc BS\to BT$, where the diagram~$S\colon \Pp\to\Top$ is given by the stabilizers for the~$T$-action on~$\hoc D$ (see Proposition~\ref{pr:borfib}), and~$B$ is the classifying functor.

-\begin{theoremM} Let~$D$ be any strongly reduced~$T$-diagram over a finite poset~$C$, where~$C^{op}$ is a homology manifold.
+\begin{theoremM} Let~$D$ be any strongly reduced~$T$-diagram over a CW poset~$\Pp$.
 Then the~$T$-action on~$\hoc D$ is Cohen-Macaulay iff the sheaf~$H^{*}(BS)$ is acyclic.
-Furthermore, if the~$T$-action on~$\hoc D$ is Cohen-Macaulay, then the Eilenberg-MacLane spectral sequence (with~$\Q$ coefficients) for~$\hoc D$ collapses at page~$2$ and there are the isomorphisms
+In this case, the isomorphisms